ThetWin2023/credit_card_default/README.md

 ### Date: August 21, 2024
 ### Default of Credit Card Clients

 This project utilizes JavaScript libraries and HTML to create visualizations based on the following analysis pertaining to the Default of Credit Card Clients.
+Data organization and cleaning is done using Pandas and Python.

 - Age Groups
 - Education